SovereignCloudStack/standards/Standards/scs-0118-v1-rook-decision.md

 ## Abstract

 This decision record evaluates the choice for a modern, future-proof deployment tool for the networked storage solution Ceph in the SCS reference implementation, [OSISM](https://osism.tech/).
-The new deployment tool aims to enhance Kubernetes integration within SCS, potentially allowing users to manage the Ceph cluster with greater ease and efficiency.
+The new deployment tool aims to enhance Kubernetes integration within SCS, potentially allowing providers to manage the Ceph cluster with greater ease and efficiency.

 ## Context